BenjiTrapp/benjitrapp.github.io/_posts/2023-12-31-dll-proxying.md

 Here the `KeePassXC.exe` app tries to load the library `userenv.dll`.
 Additional also `version.dll` is a good fit.
 To show that everything which is shown here is generic, you find a prepared `.dll` for both in the previous linked zipped archive.

 Since KeePass can'f find both `.dll` in the current working directory we now need to check the original source.
-The easies way to find it is by simply searching for it `dir /s userenv.dll:
+The easies way to find it is by simply searching for it using this command`dir /s userenv.dll`:
 ![](/images/cmd_search_userenv.png)

 So we can simply copy the `userenv.dll` from the